jhoelzl/JH_Storeredirect/README.md

 ### How does it work?
 Search is done for column `request_path` in table `core_url_rewrite`.
 The module does not check admin requests, only frontend requests.
 When only one store view is found for the request URL, this store view is used for redirection.
-However, when two ore more store views are found, the best matching store view for the request url is given through the sort order in Backend > Configuration > Manage Stores.
+However, when two or more store views are found, the best matching store view for the request url is given through the sort order in Backend > Configuration > Manage Stores.

 This module also works when you have multiple Magento websites.
 It only performs redirections to the store views that are assigned to the current website.